henryw374/time-literals/README.md

 [This talk](https://www.youtube.com/watch?v=UFuL-ZDoB2U) provides some more background.

-**Note** : To use this from Clojurescript, you must have at least version 1.11.51
+**Note** : To use this from Clojurescript, you must have at least version 1.11.51.
+If using shadow-cljs, it must be at least version 2.19.3

 ## Related Libraries